linas/fractal/README.md

   `brat.C`, which will fill in a pixmap with floating-point numbers, given a range of parameters and a function implementing the dynamical system.
 The shell script `cvt` will then assign colors to the floats and create an RGB image.
+The oldest code, for generating various explorations related to the Mandelbrot set, is in here.

 - [**generate/samples**](generate/samples) -- A variety of images that
   were created with the above.
 Most of these are test runs, and are